Tosoks67/SALG-Application-/README.md

 # Security Activity Log Generator (SALG for short)
-is a tool for all my fellow **DoS officers** which includes the following:
+is a tool for all my fellow **DoS officers and TRT operatives** which includes the following:
   - Quota and Total Time management,
   - Total Time on-site calculator, ***(You still have to add that 1 hour if affected by DS)***
   - Permament Notes, *(Notes that appear every time you make a log)*
   - Activity Log Generator, *(Kind of the main thing)*
   - Quota Hiding
+  - TRT ranks
+  - Customizable format

 # Usage